kunle123-ui/kunle/Tutorial-Comprehensive-Accounts-and-Wallets.md

 _**Note:** If you wanted to open a named wallet, you would run `$ cleos wallet open -n periwinkle`._

 You'll notice in the last response that the default wallet is locked by default.
-Unlock it now; you'll need it in the subsequent steps.
+Unlock the now; you'll need it in the subsequent steps.

 Run the `wallet unlock` command and paste your _default_ wallet's master password when the password prompt appears.